Winlink 2000 Communications

 ARESCOM Committee Final Report to the ARRL Board of Directors

 This page and its links present the Winlink 2000 (WL2K) system.
 It is a portal to the Winlink 2000 web site and related applications.
 The intent is to provide an overview of the system and easy access to greater detail.
-This page contains links to articles, instruction and installation experiences to produce a consolidated reference to help you create a fully functional emergency packet communications system that will meet the needs of your organization at the local level.
+This page contains articles, instruction and installation experiences to produce a consolidated reference to help you create a fully functional emergency packet communications system that will meet the needs of your organization at the local level.
 The degree of robustness that is developed will be up to your group, its resources and its needs as defined by the requirements of its served agencies.
-The information on these pages comes from many Internet resources.
+The information on these pages comes from many internet resources.

 Winlink 2000 information can be found on these pages.